SAP-samples/hana-cloud-learning/QRC1_2024_Selected_Calculation_View_Modeling_Features/db/src/multipleWindowFunctionsInWindowFunctionNode/info.md

 ## Example

-In example [runningSum](./runningSum.hdbcalculationview) the window function lag is calculated with several parameters in the same window function node:
+In example [multiple window function](./multipleWindowFunctions_cv.hdbcalculationview) the window function lag is calculated with several parameters in the same window function node:

 ![window function example](./screenshots/windowFunction.png)